Furimanejo/In-Heat/README.md

 - Download a release(.zip file) of [In Heat](https://github.com/Furimanejo/In-Heat/releases) and extract it to a folder.
 - Open Intiface Desktop and start the server, the computer icon on the top right should turn green.
 - Turn on (Bluetooth) or connect (USB) your devices.
-- Open In Heat and click connect, Intiface's phone icon should turn green and a list of connected devices should appear in the Server Status tab.
+- Open the InHeat executable inside the folder and click connect.
+Intiface's phone icon should turn green and a list of connected devices should appear.
 - Open the game and test it.
 You can easily do so by creating a game with bots (Play > Game Browser > Create > Add IA).

 ## Bugs And Observations